 Free Clinic: A Hope for Underprivileged People

-In Indonesia about half the population earns an average monthly income of $28 US dollars or 900 Thai baht, earning enough to put food on the table is tough enough but when the poor fall sick, the money required for medical treatment puts an even greater economic burden on their finance and compounds their everyday hardships.
+In Indonesia about half the population earns an average monthly income of USD 28 or Thai Baht 900, earning enough to put food on the table is tough enough but when the poor falls sick, the money required for medical treatment puts an even greater economic burden on their finance and compounds their everyday hardships.

 The PTTEP-Layanan Cuma-Cuma Free Health Care Service (PTTEP-LKC) was first opened on April 1, 2015 and is a way for PTTEP to give back to the people of the country.
 In short, it is a “Free Clinic” to provide the underprivileged local community with access to public healthcare.

 The project is run in cooperation with Domphet Dhuafa (DD) a non-profit foundation with experience in working on public healthcare.

 The Free Clinic is situated in Rorotan village in the North of Jakarta, in a low income area, which is densely populated about 17,000 people but at the same time has the fewest healthcare facilities when compared to other districts in the city.

 The 500-square meter, two-storey building was designed to be a light and airy polyclinic providing outpatient care to the local community.
 The ground floor has an information counter, a registration office, an emergency ward, examination rooms and a pharmacy.
 The upper floor is an open multipurpose space for holding events and activities.